-Shareholders - The Group has been practicing Good Corporate Governance, as disclosed in Statement Corporate Governance.
-Corporate Governance is periodically reviewed & enhanced by the Group to protect the interest of shareholders.
-The Group has recently recomposed Executive Committee

-Executive and Risk Management Committee to assist the board of directors in risk management which includes overseeing the development and effectiveness of risk management policies and processes, reviewing risk exposure and portfolio, ensuring that internal control systems is put in place for effective risk management activities, and reporting to the board of directors via audit committee.
+Shareholders - The Group has been practicing Good Corporate Governance, as disclosed in Statement on Corporate Governance.
+The Corporate Governance is periodically reviewed & enhanced by the Group to protect the interest of shareholders.
+Executive and Risk Management Committee is established to assist the board of directors in risk management, which includes overseeing the development and effectiveness of risk management policies and processes, reviewing risk exposure and portfolio, ensuring that internal control systems are put in place for effective risk management activities, and reporting to the board of directors via audit committee.

-The inherent Code of Ethics and Anti-Fraud and Whistle Blowing Policy which form part of the risk management, have been adopted to inculcate ethical values among all at CScenic and to promote and cultivate transparent and accountable work environment.
-These policies enhance awareness of the Group's stand on illegal, unethical and dishonest acts, and the consequences of such acts to its employees; and to create employees' awareness of their roles, rights and responsibilities pertaining to illegal, unethical and dishonest acts.
-The strict enforcement of the anti-fraud policy would reduce the risk to the Group's reputation from fraudulent acts and protect the shareholders interest.
+The in-place Code of Ethics and Anti-Fraud and Whistle blowing policy which form part of risk management, have been adopted to inculcate ethical values among all at CScenic, and to promote and cultivate an honest and transparent environment.
+These policies enhance the awareness of the Group's stand on illegal, unethical and dishonest acts and the consequences of such acts to its employees; and to create employees' awareness of their roles, rights and responsibilities pertaining to illegal, unethical and dishonest acts.
+The strict enforcement of the antifraud policy would reduce the risk to the Group's reputation from fraudulent acts and protect the shareholders interest.